Query overview in Power BI Desktop

 Power BI Desktop has three views:

-- Report view – where you use queries you create to build compelling visualizations, arranged as you want them to appear, and with multiple pages, that you can share with others
+- Report view – You can use queries that you create to build compelling visualizations, arranged as you want them to appear, and with multiple pages, that you can share with others.

-- Model view – get a graphical representation of the relationships that have been established in your data model, and manage or modify them as needed.
+- Model view – Get a graphical representation of the relationships that are established in your data model, and manage or modify them as needed.